ShopJimmy/partner-api/order.md

 layout: default
 ---

-## API Authentication
+## Authentication

-To place an order using the Partner API, include the `Authorization` header in your HTTP request.
-The `Authorization` header must contain a Bearer token that you obtained from the [`/token` endpoint](authentication.html).
+Include the `Authorization` header with a bearer token from the [`/token` endpoint](authentication.html) to submit orders.

 ## Usage

-Most billing information is taken from your partner account profile.
-The payload supplies destination details, the requested carrier/service, and the line items from your search results.
-Provide a valid shipping phone number and at least one line item.
+Billing information is derived from your partner profile.
+Provide shipment details, the desired carrier service, and the line items sourced from search results.
+A valid shipping phone number and at least one line item are required.

-Use the [`/shippingQuote` endpoint](shipping-quote.html) to see which methods are enabled for your account.
+Use the [`/shippingQuote` endpoint](shipping-quote.html) to confirm which carrier services are enabled for your account.

-### POST Request to place order
+### Request
 ```plaintext
 POST /api/partner/v1/order HTTP/1.1
 Host: base.shopjimmy.com